NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 	For each image, the locations of hands are annotated.
 For each location of a hand, there are two coordinates associated with it, which are the minimum value of the x axis and the maximum value of the y axis (`xmin`, `ymax`) as well as the maximum value of the x axis and the minimum value of the y axis (`xmax`, `ymin`).

-	All the images in the dataset are of the same size with the image that is going to be recognized by the model.
-In this project, the Raspberry Pi camera module captures images with a size of 1280 x 720 so the size of the images in the dataset are also 1280 x 720.
+	All the images in the dataset are of the same dimension with the image that is going to be recognized by the model.
+In this project, the Raspberry Pi camera module captures images with a dimension of 1280 x 720 so the dimension of the images in the dataset are also 1280 x 720.

 	The images are separated into two folders, one for model training and another one for model evaluation.
 In each image folder, there is a CSV file which contains all the essential information about the images under the folder, the coordinates of the hand(s) in each image and the class label - `hand`.